dsci445-csu/dsci445-csu.github.io/homeworks/hw-3/README.md

 ## Assignment

-1. Explain how $k$-fold cross-validation is implements.
+1. Explain how $k$-fold cross-validation is implemented.

 2. What are the advantages and disadvantages of $k$-fold cross-validation relative to